 Every eco-friendly kitchen removes the necessity of purchasing bottled water.
 Yes, you might live in a city with gross-tasting water, but there are quality water filters for that.
 It’s an up-front investment, but you’ll save money in the long run and ensure that you have quality drinking water coming right out of your tap.
 Quit the bottle habit and bring your own water with you wherever you go.

-Eventually, things in your kitchen will need to be replaced — so why not make a commitment to an eco-friendly kitchen remodel?
-As much as possible within your budget, opt for energy-efficient appliances that use less electricity and less water in the case of the dishwasher.
-Investigate options for eco-friendly flooring for kitchens like recycled plastic laminate flooring, for example, or chemical-free tile that will be durable and easy to clean with your new eco-friendly kitchen cleaning products — or even just with vinegar.
+Eventually, things in your kitchen will need to be replaced.
+So why not make a commitment to an eco-friendly kitchen remodel?
+Opt for energy-efficient appliances that use less electricity and less water in the case of the dishwasher.
+Investigate options for eco-friendly flooring for kitchens.
+Recycled plastic laminate flooring, for example, or chemical-free tile will be durable and easy to clean with your new eco-friendly kitchen cleaning products — or even just with vinegar.
 Consider not buying some of the more extraneous kitchen gadgets you can live without.
 Decrease the baseline of energy and water used, and you’re well set up for an eco-friendly kitchen.

 If you’re moving to a new home and pondering how to make your new kitchen eco-friendly, should you bring your old appliances or leave them behind?
 Take a look at these tips on whether to sell or ship your appliances when you move.
 And as always, do your best to skip the styrofoam and use green alternatives when packing!